The best university cities of 2018

 Where are the top student cities in the world?
 Analysis of THE data reveals where the world’s best colleges can be found

-Have you ever wondered which city contains the highest number of Times Higher Education World University ranked institutions?
-Well you’re in luck because we’ve analysed our top 200 and top 500 universities to see which cities have the highest concentration of elite universities.
+Have you ever wondered which city contains the highest number of institutions appearing in the Times Higher Education World University Rankings 2018?
+Well, you’re in luck because we’ve analysed our top 200 and top 500 universities to see which cities have the highest concentrations of elite universities.

-When looking at the top 200 universities, you will probably not be surprised to see London in joint first place, with six universities present.
-London is world-renowned as a popular destination for British and international students looking to benefit from a high-quality university education.
-Additionally, the close proximity of its institutions, and the University of London system, means that students attending these universities are able to utilise facilities across the city.
+When looking at the top 200 list, you will probably not be surprised to see London in joint first place, with six universities.
+London is renowned as a destination for British and international students looking to benefit from a high-quality university education.
+The close clustering of its institutions, and the University of London system, means that students attending these universities are able to utilise facilities across the city.

-London is only matched by Boston-Cambridge (which have been grouped because of their proximity), home to some of the most prestigious institutions in the world, including Harvard University.
-Other cities that boast several top 200 universities are Paris, Hong Kong, Berlin and New York.
+London is matched by Boston-Cambridge (the two are grouped because of proximity), home to some of the most prestigious institutions in the world, including Harvard University.
+Other cities that boast several top 200 universities are Paris, Hong Kong, Berlin, and New York.

 Something to keep in mind is that some cities are significantly larger than others, which could be one of the reasons why they have more top-ranking universities.
 This could explain why there are so many high-ranking universities in London and Paris, compared with other major global cities.

-Bearing this in mind, when analysing the data, we also looked at geographically close cities such as Copenhagen-Malmo-Lund, Brussels-Ghent-Antwerp and Amsterdam-Utrecht and found that many of these clusters also have high numbers of top-ranking universities, but to maintain consistency we omitted these from our final tables.
-The only one that still features is Boston-Cambridge as they are too close to each other to leave out.
+Bearing this in mind, when analysing the data, we also looked at cities that are geographically close such as Copenhagen, Malmo and Lund; Brussels, Ghent and Antwerp; and Amsterdam and Utrecht and found that many of these clusters also have high numbers of top-ranking universities, but to maintain consistency we omitted these from our final tables.
+The only one that still features is Boston-Cambridge as they are simply too close to each other to leave out.

 Explore some of the best university cities in the world

 10 things every foreign student in London should know